consort-it/timesheet-ui/README.md

 #### Create new record
 To create a new record
  * go to the tracking view by selecting *Tracking* in the upper left burger menu
- * then click on the *plus icon* in the toolbar bellow the date picker
+ * then click on the *plus icon* in the toolbar below the date picker
  * fill out required informations and click on *add*

 ![new record](/img/new_record.png) ![new record_2](/img/new_record_2.png)